You are at the top of the page

 They may have taken their meals in their own meagre lodgings or in the kitchens where they worked, lived and slept.
 However, they had a more comfortable existence than the average Tudor labourer, and they were fed, clothed and lodged by the court.

-At the top left, the top ranking courtiers eat in the Great Watching Chamber, the ‘directors’ restaurant’.
-Next to that is the Great Hall – the ‘canteen’ for the mid-to-low ranking men.
+During one of the mass meal times the palace layout included different kitchens for various ranking of courtier.
+The top-ranking courtiers ate in the Great Watching Chamber.
+Next to that was the Great Hall – the ‘canteen’ for the mid-to-low ranking men.

 Man on a horse dressed in armour with a joust pole looking behind him